acouvreur/sablier/README.md

 ## 💾 Saving the state to a file

-You can save the state of the application in case of failure toi resume your sessions.
+You can save the state of the application in case of failure to resume your sessions.

 For this you can use the `storage` configuration.